 Tarter: Definitely.
 Definitely, but we need to distinguish between what we know and what we think is, but have not yet verified and found evidence for.
 We still are wedded to the idea of liquid water, because all biology that we know, here on this planet, uses that as a solvent.
 But at least some of the community has begun to think out of the box or more broadly about what life is, and could there be life using some solvent other than water or some anchoring element other than carbon?

 Tippett: And then that really changes everything, right?

-Tippett: I can imagine that — was astrobiology even a term when you were — I can imagine that just the field that you entered and the variations on — well, on astronomy, but everything that surrounds that — that that’s also so very different from when you were being locked into your dormitory at Cornell from 10:00 to 6:00. [laughs]
+Tippett: I can imagine that — was astrobiology even a term when you were — I can imagine that just the field that you entered and the variations on, well, on astronomy, but everything that surrounds that — that that’s also so very different from when you were being locked into your dormitory at Cornell from 10 to 6. [laughs]

-Tarter: Certainly.
+Tarter: [laughs] Certainly.
 Certainly was.
-Astrobiology didn’t exist, but something called “exobiology” did, led by a scientist named John Billingham at NASA Ames research.
+So astrobiology didn’t exist, but something called “exobiology” did, led by a scientist named John Billingham, sat NASA Ames research.
 And those folks, starting with the Viking mission in the ’70s, were thinking about life on other worlds.
 So the Viking I and Viking II landers had life detection instrumentation on them, as well as instruments to study the geology of the planets, and so people were thinking about life somewhere else.
 There was a huge hiatus between Viking, whose life detection experiments on the surface were not successful, and the rise of astrobiology.
 And it had to do, I think, in large part with the discovery of extremophiles on this world and our desire to build techniques and technologies that could study them.